Campusoft/knowledge_base/container/kubernetes.md

 	-	El archivo kustomize debe llamarse kustomization.yaml
 	-	kubectl kustomize [path archivo yaml]
 	-	Si se ejecuta el comando en el mismo directorio en que está el archivo kustomization.yaml
-## Kube context
+# Kube context

+# Service Discovery

+In the Kubernetes environment, when you call one service from another, you don’t need to worry about the actual location of your service.
+Kubernetes by default uses DNS names to discover the pods.
+Therefore, if you want to call the bar service from the foo service, in the foo service’s code, you can just refer to http://bar:<port> as the service endpoint.
+Kubernetes will resolve and map the name to the actual endpoint.
+Kubernetes internally uses etcd as its distributed key-value store.

-## Referencias
+# Referencias

-- etcd is the backend for service discovery and stores cluster state and configuration
+etcd is the backend for service discovery and stores cluster state and configuration

 - A distributed, reliable key-value store for the most critical data of a distributed system
 - https://etcd.io/

 - Site Reliability Engineering: https://sre.google/sre-book/table-of-contents/
 	- La ingeniería de confiabilidad del sitio (SRE) es un enfoque de ingeniería de software para las operaciones de TI.
 Los equipos de SRE utilizan el software para gestionar los sistemas, resolver los problemas y automatizar las tareas operativas.